henley-regatta/adventofcode2020/README.md

   * `day14part1.py` - Despite how messy this is, I'm fairly happy with the solution here.
 Implemented my own bitmask format/instructions because the problem explicitly defines a 36-bit field rather than anything I'm confident Python supports, and because I'm not sure how I'd represent the tri-state bitmask natively anyway.
   * `day14part2.py` - Having spotted what I thought was a trap, I wasted HOURS on this one trying to be clever about calculating successive instruction overlaps and summing by count instead.... only to find that the input data has a relatively low number of address repetitions per instruction and it's far quicker to brute-force execute with overlaps and do it that way.
 So here's a simple working answer with any number of warning/guard calculations that ultimately aren't needed.
   * `day15part1.py` - Turns out I got the answer on the first implementation attempt EXCEPT I mis-counted the termination loop so was giving an off-by-one answer.
 Hours later, here's the final version.
+  * `day15part2.py` - Strictly speaking this is the exact same solution as for Part 1, but I wrapped it in a test/timing harness.
+And forgot to purge the memory between different length runs and couldn't work out why it kept giving the wrong answers.
+Hey ho.
+It's a brute force solution but _reasonably_ memory efficient, and executes in 20 seconds on my (nice and fast) computer.
+AKA "good enough".

 ## grr peer pressure